Grant funding for community projects in Shetland

 Am I eligible?

-Yes, if your organisation is based in Shetland and has an open constitution or set of rules that clearly define the organisation’s aims, objectives and procedures.
+Yes, if your organisation is based in Shetland and has an open constitution or set of rules that clearly defines the organisation’s aims, objectives and procedures.

 The following types of organisations can apply: